Federal Requirements Under the Underground Injection Control (UIC) Program for Carbon Dioxide (CO2) Geologic Sequestration (GS) Wells Final Rule

 - Site closure

 The rule became effective on September 7, 2011 after a 270 day period during which states could apply for and receive primary enforcement responsibility (primacy).
-To date, EPA directly implements the Class VI Program in all states, tribes, and territories except North Dakota, which received Class VI primacy in April 2018.
+EPA directly implements the Class VI Program in all states, tribes, and territories except North Dakota, which received Class VI primacy in April 2018.

 EPA published the proposed rule for for Class VI wells in July 2008.
 The public comment period opened when the Federal Requirements Under the Underground Injection Control (UIC) Program for Carbon Dioxide (CO2) Geologic Sequestration (GS) Wells Proposed Rule was published.
 The comment period closed December 24, 2008.